University gives you the valuable technical skills that

 Want to learn how to be successful?

-Invite me to come give a seminar
+Invite me to your university

 Grab a spot now, before the semester fills up!